-This will be in line with the HM Treasury Green Book guidance and will le: Strategic case: contribution to Tees Valley strategic objectives and contribution to national policy objectives; Economic case: impact on local growth (and for larger schemes the UK level impact, accounting for displacement), plus social, distributional and environmental impacts, assessment of the value the project adds; Financial case: cost estimate and sources of funding e.g. identified scheme promoter, private sector and other contributions; Commercial case: proven market place for the project, certainty in outcomes, procurement processes and commercial viability; and Management Case: demonstrates the project is capable of being delivered successfully, including delivery plans, statutory processes, programme, risk management (with appropriate mitigation plans) and benefit realisation.
-Depending on the nature of the scheme, the Business Case document will also be required to meet with best practice in the relevant thematic area including any requirements of the appropriate government Department.
-4.18 DfT զ guidance for transport schemes is also available (click here).
-4.19The Business Case is submitted to the Combined Authority, who review the funding source and provide an initial check as to which element of funding within the single pot would be most appropriate.
-The purpose of this is to provide a check to ensure that the funding requirements of the component elements of the Single Pot are being met, and also to enable the effects and outcomes of the component elements of funding within the Single Pot to be tracked. repres month scrutir the co Fundir et the DfT requirements all business cases for transport schemes that ent functional standalone projects will be published on the TVCA website for 3 s prior to the decision being taken.
-This will enable external comments and by of proposals prior to funding decisions being taken and the consideration of mments received will form part of the business case appraisal process.
-In a for the early stage development and feasibility works does not of itself tute a scheme.
-4.21The Business Case is then appraised with initial reviews by the relevant Policy Lead in the Combined Authority.
-Appraisal will be proportionate to either the estimated scale of budget and/or the level of innovation/risk associated with the programme and in line with established guidance, where appropriate, as set out by HM Government, including: HM Treasury Green Book click here MHCLG Appraisal Guide click here HM Treasury Magenta Book click here Infrastructure LIK Route man click here
+- 4.17 The Business Case templates and guidance can be found on our website (click here).
+This will be in line with the HM Treasury Green Book guidance and will include: - Strategic case: contribution to Tees Valley strategic objectives and contribution to national policy objectives; - Economic case: impact on local growth (and for larger schemes the UK level impact, accounting for displacement), plus social, distributional and environmental impacts, assessment of the value the project adds; - Financial case: cost estimate and sources of funding e.g. identified scheme promoter, private sector and other contributions; - Commercial case: proven market place for the project, certainty in outcomes, procurement processes and commercial viability; and - Management Case: demonstrates the project is capable of being delivered successfully, including delivery plans, statutory processes, programme, risk management (with appropriate mitigation plans) and benefit realisation.
+Depending on the nature of the scheme, the Business Case document will also be required to meet with best practice in the relevant thematic area including any requirements of the appropriate government Department. - 4.18 DfT guidance for transport schemes is also available (click here). - 4.19 The Business Case is submitted to the Combined Authority, who review the funding source and provide an initial check as to which element of funding within the single pot would be most appropriate.
+The purpose of this is to provide a check to ensure that the funding requirements of the component elements of the Single Pot are being met, and also to enable the effects and outcomes of the component elements of funding within the Single Pot to be tracked. - 4.20 To meet the DfT requirements all business cases for transport schemes that represent functional standalone projects will be published on the TVCA website for 3 months prior to the decision being taken.
+This will enable external comments and scrutiny of proposals prior to funding decisions being taken and the consideration of the comments received will form part of the business case appraisal process.
+Funding for the early stage development and feasibility works does not of itself constitute a scheme. - 4.21 The Business Case is then appraised with initial reviews by the relevant Policy Lead in the Combined Authority.
+Appraisal will be proportionate to either the estimated scale of budget and/or the level of innovation/risk associated with the programme and in line with established guidance, where appropriate, as set out by HM Government, including: - HM Treasury Green Book click here - MHCLG Appraisal Guide click here - HM Treasury Magenta Book click here - Infrastructure UK Route map click here

-- 4.22Where a conflict of interest exists, full independent due diligence will be sought.
+- 4.22 Where a conflict of interest exists, full independent due diligence will be sought.
 Additionally, the Combined Authority will appoint an independent organisation, through appropriate procurement, to undertake external due diligence when required.
-The independent organisation works directly with the project applicant to undertake due diligence which then follows the decision making process detailed at page 17. - 4.23In cases where the investment is to match central government funding, the assessment and due diligence will be undertaken by the relevant government department.
+The independent organisation works directly with the project applicant to undertake due diligence which then follows the decision making process detailed at page 17. - 4.23 In cases where the investment is to match central government funding, the assessment and due diligence will be undertaken by the relevant government department.
 The Combined Authority will in these cases, complete an Assurance Summary which sets out what assurance has taken place and this will be published on the Combined Authority website.